MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     ![Author and Operator check boxes](media/select-role.PNG "Author and Operator check boxes")

-10. If you want to the user to have admin privileges, select the **System Administrator**check box.
+10. If you want the user to have admin privileges, select the **System Administrator**check box.

 ## Troubleshooting